Skip to Content

 – Unclean Cuts and Clumping

 Here’s where things get messy, literally.
 When grass is wet, it doesn’t cut cleanly.
-Instead, your mower chops it into larger clippings that then stick together.
-These clumps of wet grass soon block the mower’s deck, giving you yet another headache.
+Instead, your mower chops it into more extensive clippings that stick together.
+These clumps of damp grass soon block the mower’s deck, giving you yet another headache.

 – Mulching and Squashing